What is osteosarcoma?

 - Bones also provide the body with a place to store minerals such as calcium.

-Because bones are very hard and don’t change shape − at least once we reach adulthood − we might not think of bones as being alive, but they are complex, living tissues.
+Because bones are very hard and don’t change shape − at least once we reach adulthood − we might not think of bones as being alive, but they are.
 Like all other tissues of the body, bones have many kinds of living cells.
 Two main types of cells in our bones help them stay strong and keep their shape.

 - Osteoblasts help build up bones by forming the bone matrix (the connective tissue and minerals that give bone its strength).